-Junior men's brought us the first victory on the big scene for brit Kade Edwards, who styled his way down the track 4 and a half faster than Aussie Kye A'Hern and the surprising Canadian Elliot Jamieson, who started mid-pack and throned in the hot seat for quite a while.
-Thibaut Daprela, with a healthy season under his belt couldn't live up to the expectations and finished fourth, and another brit, Henry Kerr, rounded up the top five with a solid ride.
+Junior men's brought us the first victory on the big scene for brit Kade Edwards, who styled his way down the track four and a half seconds faster than Aussie Kye A'Hern and the surprising Canadian Elliot Jamieson, who started mid-pack and throned in the hot seat for quite a while.
+Thibaut Daprela, with a healthy season under his belt, couldn't live up to the expectations and finished fourth, and another brit, Henry Kerr, rounded up the top five with a solid ride.

 Because music is life: